agergec/crm-mock-app/README.md

 # CRM Mock App

-A lightweight Flask-based mock CRM (Customer Relationship Management) application designed for testing, demonstrations, and development purposes.
-This application provides both a web interface and a REST API for managing user data.
+A lightweight Flask-based mock CRM (Customer Relationship Management) application designed for demonstrations of Contact Center and CRM app integrations.
+This application provides both a web interface and a REST API to use in demo.

 ## Purpose

 This mock CRM app serves as:
 - **Testing Tool** - Simulate CRM interactions without a full production system
-- **API Endpoint Provider** - RESTful API for integration testing
+- **API Endpoint Provider** - RESTful API for integration demonstration
 - **Learning Resource** - Simple example of Flask web application with REST API
-- **Demo Application** - Showcase CRM features with mock data
+- **Demo Application** - Showcase how to populate CRM pages through query string and retrieve customer data using REST API
-- **Development Base** - Starting point for building CRM-like applications
+- **Development Base** - Starting point for integrating application with CRM-like applications

 ## Features